Associate Degree Nursing Program

 No, you should get your fingerprints done as soon as possible as the approval process can take several months, especially if there are any hits in your background.

-When will selections be done for the fall 2023 ADN program?
+When will selections be made for the fall ADN program?

-Selections will be done by the end of March 2023.
+Selections will be made by the end of March.

 I have heard about a concurrent ADN to BSN program, what can you tell me about this?

 Trinity Valley Community College has entered into a partnership with the University of Texas at Tyler through a memorandum of understanding (MOU) to offer a concurrent ADN and BSN program.
-Incoming ADN students who are selected for the concurrent program will take BSN courses in the summers and along with the ADN courses.
+Incoming ADN students who are selected for the concurrent program will take BSN courses with UT Tyler in the summer, fall, and spring semesters while taking fall and spring semester ADN courses with TVCC.
 Upon successful completion of the two-year program, students will graduate with their AAS and BSN degrees at the same time.

 How many points do I need to have to be selected into the program?

 On average, students should aim for 40 points to meet selection requirements.
-For the last few years, we have been able to move to those with point in the mid 30’s.
-For more information on specific points needed for a given application period, contact the HSC counselor.
+For the last few years, we have been able to select applicants with points in the mid-30s.
+For more information on specific points needed for a given application period, contact the HSC Advisor.

-Who can I contact if I would like more information about admission into the ADN program?
+Who can I contact to get more information about admission into the ADN program?

 Visit the Health Occupations brochure